cybermagnolia/cybermagnolia.com/content/blog/lenka-segura-interview.md

 **One of the long-term goals of the CyberMagnolia community is to put together a group of female tech speakers.
 We want to increase their visibility and make it easier for the conference organizers to reach them.
 Would you consider speaking at some more conferences when the situation allows?**

 Absolutely!

-**You took quite a journey from agricultural chemistry to cancer research.
-What would you say has been the biggest challenge in your career so far?**

-I‘m part of a cancer genomics computational lab, but I’m not a researcher here.
-My job is to translate the work of the researchers into code.
-Of course, to do so correctly is a big responsibility, because the application I’m working on will be used by both clinicians and researchers in oncology.
-For this, it is also necessary to learn at least the basics of gene expression and translation, which is incredibly interesting, but also another world of knowledge.
-It is inspiring to be in a lab full of brilliant researchers and I feel that the future of cancer research is in good hands.

-The biggest challenge so far were the first weeks and months in the first tech job.
-It takes a lot of courage when all you have been doing is self-learning and building things by yourself.
-There was the fear of self-learners that my knowledge is patchy and incomplete and of course a great deal of impostor syndrome.
-Also it must have been a lot of courage on the side of the group leader to whom I could not offer much in the way of computer science background in my CV, but who gave me my first chance despite that.

 **Do you have any advice for those who consider a career change towards SW development?**